 - Boost practitioners' knowledge of songs and rhymes

-- Give knowledge to be able to select appropriate books for Bookbug Sessions, and understand how to effectively include them in the session no matter how many families attend
+- Enable practitioners to select appropriate books for Bookbug Sessions, and understand how to effectively include them in the session no matter how many families attend

 - Explain how to choose musical activities for very young children and their parents